YashdalfTheGray/dotfiles/README.md

 # dotfiles

-OSX terminal rc files
+My terminal config files, mostly grouped by os

 ## `oh-my-zsh`

-This file relies on [this awesome utility](https://github.com/nvbn/thefuck) to be installed.
-Well, maybe not relies on but it's nice to have it installed.
+Expects `rbenv`, `nvm`, and iTerm2 to be used in conjunction with this file.
+You can also just comment those pieces out.

 Installed plugins
+* autojump
+* docker
- * adb
+* docker-compose
 * git
+* golang
+* kubectl
 * lol
+* node
+* npm
+* npx
+* nvm
 * osx
+* zsh-autosuggestions
- * sublime
+* zsh-syntax-highlighting

 Uses the [ys](https://github.com/robbyrussell/oh-my-zsh/wiki/themes#ys) theme.